An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: Introduction

 It can be seen that the CNF \eqref{Eqn2} contains an infinite number of ``tails'', while the SNF \eqref{Eqn3} has only a finite number of terms, since the infinite tails in the CNF have been removed by a further arbitrarily high-order nonlinear transformation.
 Then, the codimension of Hopf bifurcation is defined by the first non-vanishing focus value.
 Thus, the codimension of Hopf bifurcation is $1$ for the case (I), and $k$ for the cases (II) and (III).
 However, it should be noted that the above conclusion is based on the assumption that the vector parameter $\alpha$ is real (without any additional restriction), and therefore the number $k$ can usually reach its maximal value.

-In solving Hopf bifurcation problems, the standard approach is to symbolically compute, usually with the aid of a computer algebraic system such as Maple or Mathematica, the focus values (or the normal form) of the system associated with a Hopf bifurcation from an equilibrium solution, and then solve a multi-variate polynomial system based on the normal form or the focus values.
+In solving Hopf bifurcation problems, the standard approach is to compute the focus values (or the normal form) of the system associated with a Hopf bifurcation from an equilibrium solution.
+The computation is often carried out with the aid of a computer algebraic software such as Maple or Mathematica.
+Then, one needs to solve a multi-variate polynomial system based on the normal form or the focus values.
 There are two main difficulties in dealing with the problems related to the above normal forms.
-The first one is due to the symbolic computational complexity in the focus value (or the normal form) computation, caused from the conventional approach used in stability and bifurcation analysis.
+The first one is due to the symbolic computational complexity in the focus value (or the normal form) computation, which is a result of the application of the conventional approach used in stability and bifurcation analysis.
 This will be seen in the next section when we deal with Hopf bifurcation in a simple epidemic model.
-The second difficulty is due to that practical systems often have extra restriction on the system parameters.
-For example, system parameters must be positive or even restricted to certain limiting values.
+The second difficulty is owing to that practical systems often have extra restriction on the system parameters because system parameters must be positive or even restricted to certain limited values.
 Suppose that the system under consideration involves $4$ real parameters.
 In general, if these parameters are assumed real, then the maximal number of bifurcating limit cycles may be $4$, the same as the number of parameters.
 However, if it is a biological system or other physical systems, due to limitation on the parameters, the maximal number of limit cycles might be $3$, $2$, or even only $1$.
-In this case, determining the codimension of the Hopf bifurcation, that is, determining the maximal number of bifurcating limit cycles is much more difficult.
+In this case, determining the codimension of the Hopf bifurcation, that is, determining the maximal number of bifurcating limit cycles can be much more difficult.
 The difficulty is mainly from solving the polynomial systems (suppose the focus values have been obtained), since one needs to determine the sign of the polynomials with the variation of many variables (parameters).